paulocmarques/Dell-5547-Hackintosh/README.md

 But I have change some thing and added.

 **How to install**
-Option 1: Follow the instructions in the video list above.
+ - Option 1: Follow the instructions in the video list above.
-Option 2: Follow steps below:
+ - Option 2: Follow steps below:

 >
  1. Create macOS Sierra bootable USB and install macOS Sierra (Video 1, 2).
  2. After the step install clover to **mac driver** on video 2, you just replace CLOVER folder by my CLOVER folder I included.
  3. Intall kexts in kexts folder by using Kext Utility.app in tools.
 (Rebuild cache kext after install).
  4. Reboot and see the result.

+**If you use usb wifi adapter**
+It can make your device can't sleep or shutdown(After longtime to use).
+You can fix this problem by solution in this forum: http://www.insanelymac.com/forum/topic/306800-wifi-usb-adapter-issues/

 ----------